Arjunn28/retail-agent/README.md

 to call, reasons over real retail data, detects statistical anomalies, and sends formatted email alerts.
 Nobody triggers it.
 Nobody tells it what to do.
 It just runs.

-This is the architectural shift from "AI chatbot" to "AI agent" — and it reflects how production AI systems are actually being built in 2026.
+This is the architectural shift from "AI chatbot" to "AI agent" It reflects how production AI systems are actually being built in 2026.

 ---